yangelis/example_DA_study/README.md

 As you can see, `bologna` (hpc-201-11-01-a) host is passing via the `bastion` (bastion.cnaf.infn.it) connection.

 ### Activate the environment
-I sugget sto open a `tmux` terminal and
+I suggest to open a `tmux` terminal and

 ```bash
 source /home/HPC/sterbini/py38/bin/activate